Dr. Frederick "Chip" LeMieux, Department Head

 The School of Agricultural Sciences is a member of the Louisiana Consortium of Public Agricultural Colleges (LCPAC).
 The consortium has developed a two-year core curriculum designed to facilitate the transfer of students majoring in an agriculture program among Louisiana public colleges and universities.

-The School of Agricultural Sciences offers a program leading to a Master of Science degree in environmental and chemical sciences.
+The School of Agricultural Sciences offers a program leading to a Master of Science in Environmental and Chemical Sciences.
 A student may concentrate in agricultural sciences or environmental science.
-Additional information about graduate programs is available on the William J. Doré, Sr. School of Graduate Studies page.
+Additional information and curricula are available on the program pages below.

 ProgramsBachelor of Science